 318 - North Ave. - was West Towns route #18, which had been a Leyden Motor Coach Co. bus route.
 Operated west to Lombard until early 1970's, when combined with #1 Austin and #15 Ridgeland bus routes into one route #15, later RTA and Pace route #315.
 Became a separate route #318 again effective 1/29/84.

 319 - Grand - was West Towns route #19, which had been a Leyden Motor Coach Co. bus route.
 First bus route on Grand Ave. was introduced in 1926 by Wilcox Transportation Co., from Harlem Ave. to Mannheim Rd.
 River Forest-North West Motor Coach Co., which became Leyden Motor Coach Co., also introduced bus service on Grand Ave. in 1926, but was not permitted to carry passengers locally over the Wilcox Transportation Co. segment.
-In 1931, because of complaints about the Wilcox Transportation Co. service, on 7/30/31 the Illinois Commerce Commission ordered that Leyden Motor Coach Co. providing local service.
-And Wilcox Transportation Co. ceased operations shortly after.
+Because of complaints about the Wilcox Transportation Co. service, on 7/30/31 the Illinois Commerce Commission ordered that Leyden Motor Coach Co. be permitted to carry local passengers.
+And Wilcox Transportation Co. ceased operations shortly after, around 8/10/31.
 Leyden Motor Coach Co. route eventually operated west of Wolf Rd. to Elmhurst, and south to Oakbrook Shopping Center, segment transferred to West Towns Bus Co. route #9 in 1969.
 And segment transferred to new route #332 on 4/2/78.
 Bensenville route variation created 3/15/87, originally as a rush hour extension of route #307, became part of route #319 effective 9/20/93.

 320 - Madison - created 1/30/84, when main Madison route #310 was rerouted to serve Forest Park/Desplaines Ave.
 CTA terminal.
 This historically was an extension of the Madison streetcar route in Chicago, until 1910 when separate city and suburban streetcar companies were formed, split at the city limits of Austin Blvd.
 Effective 11/22/2015, revised to operate via Van Buren St. between Forest Park CTA terminal and Madison St. Service suspended effective 5/18/2020 due to covid-19 pandemic.